-4.1 it is recommended that sites 1, 10, 14, 15 and 17A are selected to deliver a total of approx. 130 homes over the plan period.
+- 4.1 it is recommended that sites 1, 10, 14, 15 and 17A are selected to deliver a total of approx. 110 homes over the plan period with site 15 held in reserve.
+With 36 units already built or consented and an allowance of 14 windfall units or a small development at site 15, the RUR6 target of 160 homes is met.
 Although not a site selection criterion, it is noted that the five sites are reasonably well distributed around the defined edges of the villages.
 The remaining homes required by Policy RUR6 may come forward as windfall schemes at Marsh and/or Kimblewick over the plan period.

-4.2 The Appraisal has indicated how each site should seek to avoid or to mitigate any adverse effects (notably in respect of landscape, climate change and access and transport) and these requirements are made in the respective allocation policies.
+Should any sites deliver fewer than expected units due to the proposed infrastructure requirements, the shortfall is expected to met by additional windfall units over the plan period. - 4.2 The Appraisal has indicated how each site should seek to avoid or to mitigate any adverse effects (notably in respect of landscape, climate change and access and transport) and these requirements are made in the respective allocation policies.